 When the Norwegian ski troops stopped functioning in 1826, it was local civilian ski clubs who re-started this sport by organizing the races and events again.

 In 1888, Nansen skied across the southern end of Greenland that remained unexplored and published his experiences and findings in a book.
-This rekindled a massive interest in skiing across Europe (in particular the elite classes).
-And in no time, by 1900, cross-country skiing became a renowned name in winter sports and touring.
+This rekindled a massive interest in Nordic skiing throughout Europe (in particular the elite classes).
+And in no time, by 1900, cross country skiing became a renowned name in winter sports and touring.

-Since 1988, the classical and freestyle techniques were allocated for specific events starting at the Calgary Games and the pursuit race also started later in 1992 at Albertville Winter Olympics.
+Since 1988, the classical and freestyle skiing techniques were allocated for specific events starting at the Calgary Olympic Games and the pursuit race also started later in 1992 at Albertville Winter Olympics.

-Some aspects of this sporting activity have remained unchanged, such as the continued prominence and success of Scandinavian skiers.
+Some aspects of cross country skiing have remained unchanged, such as the continued prominence and success of Scandinavian skiers.
 Soviet and Russian skiers also emerged strongly in the 1960s.
-Retired Norwegian skier Bjorn Daehlie has been the most successful Winter Olympian in history so far.
-He won 8 gold medals in 3 Olympics within the period 1992 – 1998.
+Retired Norwegian ski champion Bjorn Daehlie has been the most successful Winter Olympian in history so far.
+He won 8 gold medals for Norway in 3 Winter Olympics within the period 1992 – 1998.

-A renowned Canadian skier called Pierre Harvey has also won 3 World Cup gold medals from 1988 – 1989.
-Another notable Canadian skier called Angela Schmidt-Foster was also 4 time Olympian.
+A renowned Canadian called Pierre Harvey has also won 3 World Cup gold medals from 1988 – 1989.
+Another notable Canadian ski champion called Angela Schmidt-Foster was also 4 time Olympian.

-The 2002 Salt Lake Olympics was a bad one for Canada as their Olga Danilova and Larissa Lazutina failed out-of-competition doping tests (darbepoetin), and were stripped off their medals.
+The 2002 Salt Lake City Winter Olympic Games was a bad one for Canada as their Olga Danilova and Larissa Lazutina failed out-of-competition doping tests (darbepoetin), and were stripped off their medals.

 Skate skiing started on an experimental basis in the 20th century, but only got the attention in the 1980s.
-Johan Grøttumsbråten was the one who adopted the skating technique during the 1931 World Championship in Oberhof – signifying a very early use of skating technique in competitive cross-country skiing.
+Johan Grøttumsbråten was the one who adopted the skating technique during the 1931 World Championship in Oberhof – signifying a very early use of the technique in competitive cross-country skiing.
 Later on in the 1960s, the skating technique was adopted in ski orienteering on roads and other stable surfaces.
-It wasn’t until the 1980s when Bill Koch of USA took it up during cross-country skiing championships.
-Norwegian skier Ove Aunli also found this technique to be quicker than the classic style and adopted it in 1984.
-Another development for skate skiing was introduced by the Finnish skier Pauli Siitonen in the 1970s, as he used a one-sided variant, by leaving one ski in the track and skating to the side with another ski, as part of endurance events.
-This became popular as the “marathon skate.
+It wasn’t until the 1980s when Bill Koch of USA took it up during cross-country ski championships.
+Norwegian Ove Aunli also found this technique to be quicker than the classic style and adopted it in 1984.
+Another development for skate skiing was introduced by the Finnish ski expert Pauli Siitonen in the 1970s, as he used a one-sided variant, by leaving one ski in the track and skating to the side with another ski, as part of endurance events.
+This became popular as the “marathon skate”.